Credit Suisse's Greg King joins ETF firm Global X

-NEW YORK (Reuters) - Credit Suisse AG’s former head of exchange-traded products, Greg King, has joined New York-based ETF sponsor Global X Management Company LLC to head product development and strategic ventures, the company said on Thursday.
+NEW YORK, May 1 (Reuters) - Credit Suisse AG’s former head of exchange-traded products, Greg King, has joined New York-based ETF sponsor Global X Management Company LLC to head product development and strategic ventures, the company said on Thursday.

 King, who remains based in New York, joins Global X after three years at Credit Suisse, where he managed the company’s exchange-traded notes platform and was responsible for the creation and distribution of exchange-traded products.